LLMs and the Abstraction and Reasoning Corpus: Successes, Failures, and the Importance of Object-based Representations: Introduction

-\item\textbf{GPT does better when objects can be easily detected in text:} We hypothesize that the latter issue is tied to the two-dimensional nature of the ARC grids.
+\item\textbf{GPT does better when objects can be easily detected in text:} We hypothesize that the issue raised in point 1 is tied to the two-dimensional nature of the ARC grids.
 In Section~\ref{sec:1d}, we introduce the 1D-ARC benchmark, a set of ARC-like tasks that can be represented as a single line of text.
-Relative to the 50 ARC tasks, GPT performs better on 1D-ARC, but is far from perfect.
+Relative to the 50 ARC tasks, GPT performs better on 1D-ARC but is far from perfect.

-\item \textbf{An object-based representation boosts GPT's performance significantly:} Leveraging the object-centric graph abstractions of the ARC solver Abstract Reasoning with Graph Abstractions (ARGA)~\cite{arga}, we provide the LLMs with a more structured object-based representation of the input-output ARC grids (Section~\ref{sec:arga}).
-This results in a significant jump in performance, where GPT-4 solves 23 instead of 13/50 tasks, and achieves near-perfect scores on many 1D-ARC task types. \end{enumerate} Given the increasing interest from the artificial intelligence community in the reasoning capabilities of pre-trained LLMs and the unique characteristics of the ARC (and 1D-ARC), we believe that our work contributes to research on imbuing LLMs with such capabilities.
+\item \textbf{An object-based representation boosts GPT's performance significantly:} Leveraging the object-centric graph abstractions of the ARC solver Abstract Reasoning with Graph Abstractions (ARGA)~\citep{arga}, we provide the LLMs with a more structured object-based representation of the input-output ARC grids (Section~\ref{sec:arga}).
+This results in a significant jump in performance, where GPT-4 produces the correct output for 23 instead of 13/50 tasks and achieves near-perfect scores on many 1D-ARC task types.
+Further experiments on additional LLM models such as LLAMA-2~\citep{llama2} and datasets such as the full ARC training set and the Mini-ARC~\citep{playgrounds}, although not the focus of this paper, exhibit a similar pattern.

+\end{enumerate} Given the increasing interest from the artificial intelligence community in the reasoning capabilities of pre-trained LLMs and the unique characteristics of the ARC (and 1D-ARC), we believe that our work contributes to research on imbuing LLMs with such capabilities.
 We demonstrate that the use of an external tool that produces appropriate representations is crucial.
 We hope that our experimental design on the ARC, the new 1D-ARC dataset, and the integration of a domain-specific external tool for improved representation will be useful in generating new ideas at the intersection of LLMs and reasoning.